 document of 1553 states that two more were needed for the sides of the

 altar.
-After which date Tintoretto provided five canvases, four of which
+After which date Tintoretto provided five canvases of scenes from

 survive.
-Cain and Abel, The Temptation of Adam
+Cain Killing Abel, The Temptation of Adam and Eve

 and the odder and more famous Creation of the Animals